Hibochi/Chi-s-Hub-Arsenal/README.md

-This is script Hub Arsenal
+The main repository for Chi's Hub v1.2